Yield: 8 scones

 - In a medium bowl, whisk together heavy cream, egg, and vanilla.

 - Make a well in the centre of your dry ingredients.
-Pour wet ingredients into well, then mix just until combined.
-(Ditch the spatula and get in there and mix with your hands, if necessary to properly disperse the liquids and form the dough.
+Pour wet ingredients into well, then begin mixing.
+As dough starts to come together, add chocolate chips, then mix just until combined and evenly dispersed.
+(Ditch the spatula and get in there and mix with your hands, if necessary.
 Just work quickly so that you don’t warm up the cold butter with your hand heat!)

 - Tip your dough out onto a lightly floured work surface.
 Pat dough into an 8" circle.
 Using a bench scraper or sharp knife, cut dough into 8 equal wedges.
 Carefully transfer wedges to prepared baking sheet.